Yunjue Agent Tech Report: A Fully Reproducible, Zero-Start In-Situ Self-Evolving Agent System for Open-Ended Tasks: Evaluation on open-ended evolution

-We further validate that the generalized knowledge accumulated by our framework is transferable to novel domains, capable of catalyzing capability evolution upon a pre-existing foundation.
-Specifically, we conduct sequential experiments on DSQA and xSciQA, initializing the system with the toolset derived from the HLE benchmark.
+We validate the transferability of accumulated knowledge to novel domains by initializing the system on DSQA, all the way to FSC, xSciQA and xDS, using the toolset derived from the HLE benchmark.
 HLE is selected as the foundational domain due to its substantial scale (2,500 queries) and extensive disciplinary coverage.

-Table~\ref{tab:knowledge_transfer} presents a comparison of performance and tool synthesis across initialization strategies.
-We observe that performance remains consistent across domains, with a notable improvement on xSciQA, where the score increases from 76.5 to 80.2.
-Crucially, the number of newly synthesized tools decreases effectively by 32\% on DSQA and remarkably by 100\% on xSciQA.
-This substantial reduction demonstrates that our system's accumulated generalized knowledge can be seamlessly transferred to disparate domains while retaining the capacity for continuous learning of novel capabilities.
+Table~\ref{tab:knowledge_transfer} shows consistent performance across domains, with xSciQA scores improving from 76.5 to 80.2.
+Crucially, new tool synthesis drops by 55\% on FSC and 100\% on xSciQA and xDS, demonstrating effective transfer with minimal marginal cost.

 Figure~\ref{fig:main_results_tool_num} illustrates the evolution of the tool library size relative to the cumulative number of processed queries.
 The overall trajectory demonstrates \textbf{a global trend toward convergence}.
 A localized surge in tool synthesis during the late phase of HLE (queries 2,000--2,400) is driven by intra-benchmark domain shifts: as query semantics transition from predominantly mathematical to social sciences and other disciplines, a targeted expansion of the toolset is necessitated.
 Notably, despite this semantic heterogeneity, \textbf{only 97 tools were generated across the entire 2,500-HLE query corpus, evidencing the effective consolidation of acquired knowledge}.
-Subsequently, the tool growth curves for DSQA and xSciQA exhibit a near-zero gradient.
-This plateau indicates that the capabilities evolved during the HLE phase possess sufficient generalization to support \textbf{robust adaptation to novel domains with negligible marginal tool synthesis}.
+Subsequently, tool growth trajectories across secondary datasets exhibit near-zero slopes, indicating that HLE-evolved capabilities facilitate \textbf{robust adaptation to novel domains with negligible marginal synthesis}.